lockeyo/laravel-starter/README.md

 To be done.

+## Installation

+* run 'composer install'
+* run 'php artisan key:generate'
+* edit '.env'-file
+* run 'php artisan migrate'
+* run 'php artisan db:seed'
+* run 'npm install'
+* run 'bower install'
+* run 'gulp'

 ## Description
 Laravel Starter is based on Laravel, jQuery and Bootstrap.
 The Starter is made to make the live of laravel developers more enjoyable.
 Feel free to send feedback.

 ## Contributing

 Thank you for considering contributing to the Laravel Starter!
 Just open an pull-request.
+Thanks!

 ## Security Vulnerabilities